SASH® (Support and Services at Home)

 - Vermont Housing & Conservation Board (VHCB)

-Participants start by meeting with their local SASH coordinator (also called a care coordinator or community health worker) and SASH wellness nurse to complete a health assessment, identify their goals, and develop a personalized "Healthy Living Plan."
-(Participants set their own goals.
-SASH staff provide information and support, but they do not tell participants what to do.)
+Participants start by signing disclosure forms that allow their medical information to be shared among SASH partners.
+Participants then meet with their local SASH coordinator (also called a care coordinator or community health worker) and SASH wellness nurse to complete a health assessment, identify their goals, and develop a personalized "Healthy Living Plan" based on what participants set as their own goals.

 - Wellness check-ins and health coaching on chronic conditions